danielabar/meblog/src/markdown/displaying-file-names-for-multi-file-inputs-with-stimulus.md

 **Update the Controller**

-The scaffold generates a `pet_params` method that permits the pet's scalar attributes.
-Photos should *not* be included there — passing them through `update` would replace the entire attachment collection rather than append to it.
+The scaffold generates a `pet_params` method that permits the pet model's attributes.
+Photos should *not* be included there: passing them through `update` would replace the entire attachment collection rather than append to it.
 Instead, attach photos separately after a successful save:

 ```ruby
 # app/controllers/pets_controller.rb